A Gleason Score of 7: Why is it So Important?

 Radiation therapy for prostate cancer

-External beam radiation therapy works by using high-energy particles or rays to kill cancer cells.
-The patient lies under a machine called a linear accelerator which delivers very carefully directed beams of radiation to the area where the cancer is located.
-Because there are several other vital organs in the area including the rectum and bladder, there is sometimes additional technology used to protect these organs from the radiation and the side effects that can occur.
+External beam radiation therapy uses high-energy particles or rays to destroy cancer cells from outside the body.
+Treatment is delivered using a large machine called a linear accelerator.
+The accelerator delivers very carefully directed beams of radiation to the area of the cancer.
+Because the prostate is located near several organs, including the rectum and bladder, additional technology may be used to help protect these areas and reduce potential side effects.

 Hormone therapy to slow prostate cancer from growing

-Because male hormones, or androgens, can cause prostate cancer to grow, hormone therapy uses drugs or surgery to block them.
-Most often this can be achieved with hormone therapy drugs that slow or stop the male androgens from being produced by the testicles.
-This in turn slows the growth of the cancer.
-Surgery to remove the testicles is another way to stop the production of male hormones.
-This is not used as often as drug therapies.
+Because male hormones, called androgens, can cause prostate cancer to grow, hormone therapy is used to reduce or block these hormones.
+Most often, this is done with medications that slow or stop them from being produced by the testicles.
+This, in turn, slows the growth of the cancer.
+In some cases, surgery to remove the testicles may also be used to stop hormone production, although this approach is less common today.

 Prostatectomy: Surgery to remove the prostate

-Surgical removal of the prostate gland is sometimes recommended for prostate cancer that is confined to the prostate gland only.
-However, this can come with permanent side effects that can affect you and your partner.
-Surgery can often be avoided by seeing an oncologist and using other treatment approaches.
+Surgical removal of the prostate gland, called a prostatectomy, is sometimes recommended for prostate cancer that has not spread outside the prostate gland.
+However, this approach can come with permanent side effects that can affect urinary or sexual function.
+Your doctor can help you understand the potential benefits and risks of surgery, as well as discuss whether other treatment approaches may be an option for you.

 Read our blog: Treating Prostate Cancer: Know Your Options Beyond Surgery